v-exec/Elyium/README.md

 A breakdown of the remaining tasks to be completed for the production of this project, in (more or less) chronological order:

-- Finish developing, organizing, and implementing narrative construction system.
+- Finish developing, organizing, and implementing narrative construction system + choice button functionality.
 This system handles the picking of narrative sequences, as well as managing the consequences of player choices.

 - Create map grid + algorithm to determine when to allocate entity location, and tie that to the narration generation.

-- Add entity locations in menu.
+- Add entity locations in menu screen.

 - Create save functionality.
 After every narrative sequence, this takes the player and entity stored in the narrative system, as well as all of the entities' last known location.

-- Add visual polish, startup and transition animations.
+- Add startup and transition animations.

 - Make more narrative content, refine narrative system, create main and side 'quests'.